ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/concepts/lending-protocol.md

 Whenever the available cover falls below the minimum required:

 - The loan broker can't issue new loans.
-- The loan broker can't receive lender fees.
+- The loan broker can't receive fees.
 All fees are added to the First-Loss Capital to cover the deficit.

 Below is an example of how first-loss capital is used to cover a loan default: